Rahu: Astrology

-In Hindu astrology, Rahu represents materialism, mischief, fear, dissatisfaction, obsession and confusion.
-Rahu is also associated with politicians and occult sciences.
-Like Ketu, Rahu is also an enemy against the sun and moon.
+Due to the obscuration caused by eclipse phenomena, Rahu in Hindu astrology may be associated with themes such as deceit, delusion, corruption, impiety, materialism, hedonism and toxicity.
+Rahu is associated with swindlers, jokers, criminals, and afflictions such as addiction and trauma.
+In more favorable configurations Rahu may signify elements of science, technology, ecology, entertainment, counterculture, humor and craft.
+Like Ketu, Rahu is also an enemy of the Sun and Moon.
 It is generally considered as a malefic planet in astrology.

+Rahu rules the zodiac sign of Aquarius together with Shani (traditional ruling planet).
+He is exalted in the astrological sign of Gemini, finds itself comfortable in Virgo, Taurus, Libra and Capricorn.
+In Jyotish techniques of Vimshottari Dasha, Rahu has rulership over the Nakshatra of Ardra, Swati, and Shatabhisha.

-Jyotisha is Hindu astrology, which entails the concepts of Nakshatra (see also List of Natchathara temples), Navagraha (see also List of Navagraha temples), and Saptarishi (included in the list of Hindu deities whose dedicated temples are found at various Hindu pilgrimage sites to which Hindus take yatra).
+Jyotisha, the Hindu astrology, entails the concepts of Nakshatra (see also List of Natchathara temples), Navagraha (see also List of Navagraha temples), and Saptarishi (included in the list of Hindu deities whose dedicated temples are found at various Hindu pilgrimage sites to which Hindus take yatra).

 Buddhist culture

 Rāhu is mentioned explicitly in a pair of scriptures from the Samyutta Nikaya of the Pali Canon.
 In the Candima Sutta and the Suriya Sutta, Rahu attacks Surya, the Sun deity and Chandra, the Moon deity before being compelled to release them by their recitation of a brief stanza conveying their reverence for the Buddha.
 The Buddha responds by enjoining Rāhu to release them, which Rāhu does rather than have his "head split into seven pieces".
 The verses recited by the two celestial deities and the Buddha have since been incorporated into Buddhist liturgy as protective verses recited by monks as prayers of protection.